 The Office of Information Technology develops and administers specific tools that assist districts, schools, teachers and other stakeholders of Nevada in the collection and reporting of quality school and student level data.

 The Office of Educational Opportunity (OEO) serves the school districts, schools, and other stakeholders in Nevada with provision of resources to support the learning needs of diverse learners.
 These may be students with disabilities, English language learners, students from poverty, students who are migrant, neglected, and/or delinquent, or any other circumstance that might impact a student's learning needs.
 In addition, the OEO provides resources and technical assistance to school districts and schools in developing data-driven school performance planning to meet the needs of all students, as well as coordinating state and federal interventions in the persistently lowest-achieving schools or those schools with the largest achievement gaps between subgroups of students.

-The Office of Teacher Licensure processes applications for teachers to become licensed to teach in Nevada public schools.
+The Office of Educator Licensure processes applications for teachers to become licensed to teach in Nevada public schools.